GearHost/Docs/docs/support-policy.md

 GearHost is committed to providing a stellar customer experience.
 As an essential part of this commitment, we offer limited free technical support to all applications running on the GearHost platform.
 Free technical support is limited to the scope, hours, contacts, and channels below.

 ###1.
 Scope
-GearHost's free support offering is available only for the technologies supported by GearHost CloudSites, and is limited to the following:
+GearHost offers free support for the technologies supported by GearHost and is limited to the following:

 ####Installation and Configuration Issues
 - Installation of application dependencies